Jorge-Ortiz-Mata/myblog/docs/development.md

 1. Open the project with VSCode

-2. Search for "rails_google_cloud_quickstart" in the Dockerfile, docker compose files and the .devcontainer.json file and change the name.
+2. Search for "myblog" in the Dockerfile, docker compose files and the .devcontainer.json file and change the name.

 3. Initialize Docker